Get a free, no obligation personal loan quote with rates as low as 9.90%

 • Take supplemental training: Often, if you take a driving course through a recognized program, you become eligible for a car insurance discount.
 The idea is that you learn defensive driving strategies to keep you safe while on the road, thus reducing the risk you pose to the insurer.

 • Get your license as soon as possible: Finally, the best way to get savings sooner is to start early.
 By taking your driver’s test as soon as you become eligible, you will be able to prove yourself as a safe, low-risk driver sooner.
-This way, by the time you reach the age of 25, you will have access to the best insurance rates available.
+This way, by the time you reach the age of 25, you will have access to the best insurance rates and discounts available.

 New Driver FAQs